imdeepmind/NeuralPy/README.md

  A Keras like library works on top of PyTorch
 </p>

 > Currently, this library is at a very early stage of development.
-README and Documentation is incomplete.
+README and Documentation are incomplete.

 ## Table of contents:
 - [Introduction](#introduction)